apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/025-configuring-odbc-on-mac-os-x.md

 ## Step 2: Define the ODBC Data Sources in .odbc.ini

 Define the ODBC data sources in the `~/.odbc.ini` configuration file for your environment.

+You set the following properties for using Drill in embedded mode:

+    ConnectionType=Direct
+    HOST=localhost
+    PORT=31010
+    ZKQuorum=
+    ZKClusterID=

+You set the following properties for using Drill in distributed mode:

+    ConnectionType=ZooKeeper
+    HOST=
+    PORT=
+    ZKQuorum=<host name>:<port>,<host name>:<port> . . . <host name>:<port>
+    ZKClusterID=<cluster name in `drill-override.conf`>

 The following sample shows a possible configuration for using Drill in embedded mode.

-**Example**

     [ODBC]
     # Specify any global ODBC configuration here such as ODBC tracing.